Letkajenkka: In popular culture

 In the Hungarian movie Patyolat akció (1965), Mari Törőcsik and Gyula Bodrogi perform letkajenkka.
 The dance also appears in the Polish film Małżeństwo z rozsądku from 1966 (en.
-Marriage of Convenience).
+Marriage of Convenience) and was later released in that version on cardboard record as Polski Let's Kiss (en.
+Polish Let's Kiss).
+Same tune is also used in Polish tv series Wojna Domowa airing 1965-66 of the same composer.

 In the final scene of the Italian film Io la conoscevo bene (1965) directed by Antonio Pietrangeli, the protagonist Adriana (Stefania Sandrelli) plays the record of the version of Letkiss by Robert Delgado (Horst Wende).

+In Cave Story, the side character Jenka is named after the letkajenkka dance, and her theme tune plays in her house and in the Labyrinth.